Well here’s the deal; there is both good news and bad news about bloating.

 Lindsay’s Happy Gut Smoothie

-- Ingredients: 1/2 c. frozen pineapple, 1/2 frozen banana, 1/4 ripe avocado, handful of parsley, thumb size chunk of fresh ginger, 1 scoop collagen powder, 1 scoop glutamine powder + 3/4 c. coconut water + 1/4 cup cold water
+- YOU NEED: 1/2 c. frozen pineapple, 1/2 frozen banana, 1/4 ripe avocado, handful of parsley, thumb size chunk of fresh ginger, 1 scoop collagen powder, 1 scoop glutamine powder + 3/4 c. coconut water + 1/4 cup cold water

 I love helping my clients overcome digestive struggles.
 I’ve been there with IBS, SIBO, and Candida.
 I know firsthand how awful it is to feel uncomfortable in your own body.
-Please contact me here if you’d like to learn more about working together or post your questions + comments below.
+Please contact me here if you’d like to learn more about working together.